peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  dividend (the other arbitrary-precision decimal floating-point number) is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the result can't be exact because it would have a nonterminating binary expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
+Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
 If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an <code>EContext</code> (such as <code>EContext.Decimal128</code>